 The Rangers also served as fire-fighters in 1977 during the national strike by firemen.
 Tours of Northern Ireland during 'the Troubles' followed for both battalions in 1988 and 1990.

-Explore the history and collections of the Royal Irish Rangers by visiting the Royal Inniskilling Fusiliers Museum at Enniskillen Castle, the Royal Irish Fusiliers Museum in Armagh, and the Royal Ulster Rifles Museum in Belfast.
+Discover more about the Royal Irish Rangers by visiting the Inniskillings Museum at Enniskillen Castle, the Royal Irish Fusiliers Museum in Armagh and the Royal Ulster Rifles Museum in Belfast.